cmcintyre416/cm-portfolio-master/blog/julia-is-the-best.md

 ---
 path: /creating-a-modern-cta/
 date: 2019-03-15T04:00:00.000Z
-title: Creating a modern 'Call to action' to display on your portfolio site
+title: Creating a modern 'call to action' to display on your portfolio site
 image: /assets/cta-modern.png
 ---
 With many portfolio sites on the internet, sometimes it is great to add something that helps drive people to your content, specifically your projects.